 We all come from different backgrounds and varying employment obligations and may have family relationships and responsibilities that must be maintained.
 With the various pulls on our time and resources, scheduling another major activity can sometimes be challenging.
 For example, planning and scheduling several hours daily for study can be daunting for some.
-But this must be looked at immediately and requires a quality decision to ensure success in the course.
+However, this must be looked at immediately and requires a quality decision to ensure success in the course.

-Two time-blocks need to be set aside:
+Two blocks of time need to be set aside:

 - The first time block is approximately four hours to view course resources and videos.
 This time block should be scheduled on the first day of any module start date.
-The review of course content should be completed in it's entirely on that day or shortly afterward. - The second time block is about three-four hours daily aimed at mastery of course content.
+The review of course content should be completed entirely on that day or shortly afterward. - The second time block is about three-four hours daily aimed at mastery of course content.
 Having reviewed the course content, this is the time to integrate the material into your thinking and understanding of Anatomy and Physiology.
-This time suggestion is highly individualistic, and it is crucial to determine your unique learning requirements.
+This time suggestion